As a car salesman (of American cars & trucks) I know things most consumers don't. I hope to help the buyer by passing on some helpful tips.

 A good bit of the automobile comes to the final assembly plant ready to be installed.
 Things like seats, radios, wiring harnesses, and motors to run all the various power accessories all come to the assembly plant ready to install.
 The body itself, though, is usually made at the final assembly plant and guides much of the assembly process.

 The white body is then inspected both by laser-guided systems and by hand.
-From there it gets cleaned, coated with an undercoat, dried and re-inspected.
-If it passes inspection, it get its color coat of paint, another drying, and then clear coating.
+From there it gets cleaned, coated with an undercoat, dried, and re-inspected.
+If it passes inspection, it gets its color coat of paint, another drying, and then a clear coating.
 The final step is a few minutes in an oven to bake the finish and harden the paint.
 Only then does it enter the production line to be mated up with an interior, drivetrain, and remaining parts.

-So, we have cheated a bit by only counting the time it takes for the final assembly.
-It would be impossible to track the production time on every screw, nut and bolt.
+So, we've cheated a bit by only counting the time it takes for the final assembly.
+It would be impossible to track the production time on every screw, nut, and bolt.

 The surprising part is that they are coming off the production floor about one vehicle every 45 to 90 seconds.
 The largest plants are turning out over 400,000 cars a year.